The Pin of Shame: Examining Content Creators' Adoption of Pinning Inappropriate Comments as a Moderation Strategy: Discussion

 \subsection{Moderation Tools Should Seek to Incorporate Transparency Regarding the Sanctioning Processes}

 The Pin of Shame represents a unique form of moderation that maintains the visibility of inappropriate comments, rather than removing them outright (Section~\ref{sec:Public attention}).
-By preserving the original comment, creators can avoid the potential backlash often associated with removal actions---such as reporting, deleting, or muting~\cite{myers2018censored,zhang2023cleaning}---while simultaneously upholding free expression and maintaining the comment’s documentation value (Section~\ref{sec:Preseving the visibility}).
-This works by the ensuing discussion publicly signaling the inappropriateness of the pinned comment---similar to how soft moderation approaches clarify norm violations in the labeled content~\citep{singhal2023sok}---while also enabling content creators to impose further sanctions on the comment if they deem it necessary (Section~\ref{sec:Preseving the visibility}).
+By preserving the original comment, creators can avoid the potential backlash regarding free speech suppression that is often associated with actions that trigger removal (such as reporting, deleting, or muting)~\cite{myers2018censored,zhang2023cleaning} while simultaneously maintaining the comment’s documentation value (Section~\ref{sec:Preseving the visibility}).
+The sanctioning occurs via the ensuing discussion publicly signaling the inappropriateness of the pinned comment, similar to how soft moderation approaches clarify norm violations in the labeled content~\citep{zannettou2021won,morrow2022emerging}.

 By making the entire sanctioning process visible to the public, the Pin of Shame increases the transparency of the norm enforcement process.
 Our participants appreciated that bystanders can observe the context of the original inappropriate statement, witness how social sanctioning is carried out, and examine the outcomes, such as whether it leads to an apology (Section~\ref{sec:Accountable through shaming}).
-As prior research has also shown, transparency in the moderation process can have several important effects: it can enhance users’ perceptions of moderation fairness~\cite{myers2018censored,gonccalves2023common,suzor2019we}, help prevent further violations~\cite{jhaver2019does,jhaver2019did}, facilitate norm education among witnesses~\cite{jhaver2024bystanders}, foster a stronger sense of belonging among community members~\cite{matias2019preventing}, and encourage meaningful user contributions~\cite{jhaver2019does}.
-Therefore, ensuring the visibility of rule violations and the sanctioning process is a crucial design consideration for moderation mechanisms.
+This is in line with prior research by ~\citet{sasse2023breaking}, who demonstrated that bystanders prefer context-preserving sanctions through an online experiment; specifically, they concluded that silent deletion of sexist content is judged as less fair than counterspeech against visible sexist content.